Satisfiability Modulo Exponential Integer Arithmetic: Abstract

 \section{Abstract}

-SMT solvers use sophisticated techniques for polynomial (linear or non-linear) integer arithmetic.
+{\bf Background:} SMT solvers use sophisticated techniques for polynomial (linear or non-linear) integer arithmetic.
 In contrast, non-polynomial integer arithmetic has mostly been neglected so far.
 However, in the context of program verification, polynomials are often insufficient to capture the behavior of the analyzed system without resorting to approximations.
+In particular, exponentials are often required to facilitate precise reasoning (without approximations).

+{\bf Objectives:} We introduce \EIA, an SMT theory for integer arithmetic with exponentiation, as well as a technique to analyze satisfiability of \EIA problems.
+Moreover, we provide a set of \EIA benchmarks and an implementation of our approach.

-In the last years, \emph{incremental linearization} has been applied successfully to satisfiability modulo real arithmetic with transcendental functions.
+{\bf Methods:} In the last years, \emph{incremental linearization} has been applied successfully to satisfiability modulo real arithmetic with transcendental functions.
 We adapt this approach to an extension of polynomial integer arithmetic with exponential functions.
 Here, the key challenge is to compute suitable \emph{lemmas} that eliminate the current model from the search space if it violates the semantics of exponentiation.
-An empirical evaluation of our implementation shows that our approach is highly effective in practice.
+We implemented our approach in the novel tool \swine.

+{\bf Results:} We evaluate our approach empirically on several sets of benchmarks from different domains: Most of them stem from program verification, and one set stems from recurrence solving.
+On all sets, our approach is highly effective in practice.

+{\bf Conclusions:} We develop a novel approach for satisfiability modulo exponential integer arithmetic.
+With \swine, we provide an SMT-LIB compliant open-source solver for \EIA that demonstrates that our approach is effective in practice.
+In this way, we hope to attract users with applications that give rise to challenging benchmarks, and we hope that other solvers with support for integer exponentiation will follow, with the ultimate goal of standardizing \EIA.